Spectral Alignment in Forward-Backward Representations via Temporal Abstraction: Temporal Abstraction in Practice

 \subsection{Spectral Dynamics: Discounting vs. Temporal Abstraction}

-A low-rank \ac{SR} concentrates spectral energy into dominant singular values associated with the long-horizon transition dynamics necessary for task completion.
-In theory, as the discount factor $\gamma \to 1$, more dominant spectral modes undergo amplification, leading to a disproportionate concentration of spectral energy.
-As shown in Figure~\ref{fig:spectral_analysis}, this effect is particularly pronounced in continuous settings: \ac{FB} networks with limited capacity prioritize these dominant long-horizon features, effectively "pruning" the sub-dominant singular components associated with high-frequency, short-term dynamics.
-However, this spectral compression comes at a cost; Figure~\ref{fig:bellman_vary_gamma} demonstrates that Bellman error increases sharply as $\gamma \to 1$, highlighting the inherent training instability of high-discount regimes.
+A low-rank \ac{SR} concentrates spectral energy in a small set of dominant components associated with long-horizon dynamics.
+As $\gamma \to 1$, these components are increasingly amplified, yielding stronger spectral concentration but also reduced training stability.
+This effect is reflected in Figure~\ref{fig:bellman_vary_gamma}, where the absolute Bellman error grows with $\gamma$.

+While normalizing the Bellman residual by the magnitude of the $Q$-values reverses this trend by compensating for the scaling of SR values, the optimization dynamics are governed by the absolute residual.
+Consequently, the increase in absolute Bellman error at large $\gamma$ leads to higher gradient variance and a weaker effective contraction, which in turn degrades training stability.
+A more detailed comparison between relative and absolute Bellman errors is provided in Appendix~\ref{subsec:abs_vs_rel_bellman}.

-The fundamental difference between discounting and temporal abstraction lies in how they modify the spectral distribution.
-Increasing $\gamma$ amplifies existing modes, which preserves the high-frequency "noise" of the dynamics but scales the dominant modes toward infinity, degrading the operator's conditioning.
-In contrast, increasing the temporal abstraction $k$ fundamentally smooths the dynamics by acting as a non-linear filter that exponentially attenuates sun-dominant, high-frequency modes while preserving the steady-state structure.
+Discounting and temporal abstraction modify the spectrum in fundamentally different ways.
+Increasing $\gamma$ amplifies existing components, including high-frequency ones, and degrades conditioning.
+In contrast, increasing $k$ smooths the dynamics by attenuating sub-dominant, high-frequency components while preserving the steady-state structure.

-Our results highlight a sharp contrast between this discount-driven compression and $k$-repeat temporal abstraction.
-While both reduce the effective rank, the reduction under $\gamma$ is increasingly abrupt and unstable, leading to a sudden collapse in both stable rank and spectral entropy.
-Conversely, increasing $k$ induces a more controlled spectral decay; the effective rank decreases rapidly for small $k$ before tapering off smoothly, preserving a higher degree of spectral entropy.
-This suggests that temporal abstraction facilitates a structured simplification of the predictive manifold without the numerical instability associated with near-unity discount factors.
+Although both reduce effective rank, their behavior differs sharply.
+Discount-driven compression is abrupt and unstable, often causing collapse in stable rank and entropy.
+Temporal abstraction instead induces a controlled spectral decay: the effective rank drops quickly for small $k$ and then stabilizes, maintaining higher spectral entropy.
+This enables a structured simplification of the predictive manifold without the instability of near-unity discounting.